We understand Teens and 20-Somethings!

-Being a parent or older family member of a 20-Something can be a mixed blessing.
+Being a parent or older family member of a teenager or 20-Something can be a mixed blessing.
 Regardless of their sex, cultural and social assets, interests, learning differences, natural proclivities, and values, they all have one thing in common: they are young and don’t have as much wisdom as us.
-As a parent, imparting that wisdom can be fun and rewarding, or arduous and frustrating.
+As a parent, imparting that wisdom can be fun and rewarding, or arduous and frustrating especially when it comes to challenging transitions like college applications and career and job searches.

 Having someone other than a family member guiding and advising your son or daughter, niece, nephew or grandchild, can be an incredibly freeing experience for everyone.
 Often it is simply a lack of communication that halts the decision-making process during transitions.
 The idea that, as parents, we are nagging, or lecturing, is tiring for everyone.
 And the idea that our young adult children are lazy, indecisive or stubborn, is frustrating and oftentimes not true.
 Their feelings are not being communicated clearly and parent’s responses are therefore not appropriate and certainly not embraced.